SnapLogic/documentation/sql-server/sql-server-target/select-your-sql-server-table-name.md

-# Select your SQL Server table name
+# Select your SQL Server data delivery type

 Select any of the following data delivery types to configure this Flow: